Disclosure: I get commissions for purchases made through links in this post. This helps keep this website running.

 Lord of the Flies by William Golding

 The classic young adult novel Lord of the Flies by William Golding remains popular for a reason: the plot is timeless and the book covers some very disturbing themes.
 In this book, a plane carrying a group of schoolboys crashes on a deserted island.
 At first it's a big adventure.
 But once they realize they are dependent on one another for their survival, it's not just their good side that comes out but also their bad.
+This book is very unsettling and will leave you thinking long afterwards.

 The Boy in the Striped Pajamas by John Boyne

 It's best to read The Boy in the Striped Pajamas by John Boyne knowing as little as possible beforehand.
 The story is told from the point of view of a young boy, and it unfolds from there.
-You won't be able to put down this book!
+You won't be able to put down this disturbing book!
 Part of the strong impact of this book is the gradual realization by the reader of what's going on.

 Nothing by Janne Teller

 Originally written in Danish and translated into English by Martin Aitken, Nothing by Janne Teller has a highly original plot.
 In this book, middle schooler Pierre decides there is no meaning to life and climbs a tree, refusing to come down.
 His friends and classmates are concerned and try to get him to come down.
 When this does not work, they decide to prove that there is meaning to life by making increasingly meaningful sacrifices.
 But bit by bit, the sacrifices become more and more extreme, and the story takes a darker turn.
 Will Pierre ever come down and if so, at what cost?
+This disconcerting book takes a look at the horrifying things that can happen when things gradually escalate.

 These young adult books are extremely disturbing, suitable for anyone who wants a gripping plot.
 These books do not rely on the supernatural or unnamed forces to achieve the sense of horror or dread, but rather on the gradual darkening of plots involving everyday people in unusual situations.
 The above books are all very well written and offer plenty to think about.
-These will stay with you a long after finishing them.
+These disquieting reads will stay with you a long after finishing them.